Wadi Halfa: Climate

+Wadi Halfa experiences long, hot summers and short, warm winters.
+The annual mean temperature is about 27 °C. From May to September, inclusively, the average highs exceed 40 °C. The annual mean rate of potential evaporation is also among the highest found throughout the world, totalling as much as 5,930 mm.

 History

+Ancient Period

-Archaeological evidence indicates that settlement has been in the area since ancient times, and during the Middle Kingdom period, the Egyptian colony of Buhen across the river existed until the Roman period.
+Archaeological evidence indicates that settlements have existed in the area since ancient times, and during the Middle Kingdom period, the Egyptian colony of Buhen across the river existed until the Roman period.
+However, the area of the contemporary city itself was never truly occupied by the Roman Empire, and was just out of bounds of Roman jurisdiction.

+Medieval Period

+During the Medieval Ages the city became a gateway for pilgrims travelling to Mecca, and fell under the jurisdiction of the christian Kingdom of Makuria.

+Contemporary Period

 The modern town of Wadi Halfa was founded in the 19th century, when it became a port on the Nile for steamers from Aswan, such as the Nubia.
 During the Turko-Egyptian conquest of 1820, Wadi Halfa was used as a stopping point for troops headed south.
 Communications developed in the latter half of the 19th century, with a telegraph line to Egypt connected in 1866 and ill-fated attempts to build a railway to Kerma in 1873 and 1877.
 The eventual establishment of the Sudanese rail head at Wadi Halfa—connected via steamer to the Egyptian network via a port just south of Asyut—caused the site to eclipse the former caravan site at Korosko.

 In 1885, Wadi Halfa entered a period of turmoil after falling under the Mahdist War regime.
 Conflicts frequently broke out on the border, and in 1889, Abd al-Rahman al-Mahdi's army entered the town on the way to the Battle of Tushki.
 Wadi Halfa was briefly the headquarters of the British-led Egyptian and British forces under Kitchener seeking to defeat the forces of Muhammad Ahmad, the Mahdi proclaimed by his disciples, from 1881 to 1885.
-The rail line up the Nile was originally begun in 1897 to support this military buildup; it extends, via Atbara, to El Obeid and beyond into southern and western Sudan.
+The rail line up the Nile was originally begun in 1897 to support this military buildup.
+It extends, via Atbara, to El Obeid and beyond into southern and western Sudan.